Keyboard shortcuts

 Emergency Medpac

-A sophisticated diagnostics device designed to be used by those with basic medical training, it contains a series of tailored medicines and chemicals which permits rapid treatment of Serious Wounds in emergency or battlefield situations.
+A sophisticated diagnostics device designed to be used by those with basic medical training.
+It contains a series of tailored medicines and chemicals which permits rapid treatment of Serious Wounds in emergency or battlefield situations.
 Its application can be performed in three Combat Rounds, requiring a roll against the user’s First Aid or Healing skill.
 Success not only recovers damage (as per the Healing skill) but also pumps enough stimulants into the victim so that they recover functionality of the injured location.
 The device can also stabilize Major Wounds, although surgery is still required.
 Medpacs are species specific and are single use only.

 Medisensor